LSEG-API-Samples/Article.EMA.Java.SLF4J/README.md

 ### Running the application with Log4j configuration

 To let the EMA Java application uses Log4j configurations file, developers can add the Log4j configurations file to the Java classpath or set the JVM option ```-Dlog4j.configurationFile``` points to the log4j2.xml file at runtime.
-Please note that if you do not build the application in to a single-all-depencies jar file, you need to include the Log4j 2 libraries files in the Java classpath too.
+Please note that if you do not build the application into a single-all-dependencies jar file, you need to include the Log4j 2 libraries files in the Java classpath too.

 ## EMA Java application and Log4j Demo